hughpyle/ASR33/README.md

 The history of the _teletypewriter_ – mechanical devices for digital communication – spans [from the earliest digital communications to global news and messaging networks](http://www.samhallas.co.uk/repository/telegraph/teletype_story.pdf).

-With the Model 33 Teletype, *interactive terminals* became the standard UI for _minicomputers_ such as the [DEC PDP-8](https://www.computerhistory.org/revolution/minicomputers/11/331) and [PDP-11](https://dave.cheney.net/2017/12/04/what-have-we-learned-from-the-pdp-11) – also allowing multiple users to simultaneously work on the same computer! – and as affordable consoles for the first generation of _personal computers_ including the [Altair 8800](https://en.wikipedia.org/wiki/Altair_8800).
+With the Model 33 Teletype, *interactive terminals* became the standard UI for _minicomputers_ such as the [DEC PDP-8](https://www.computerhistory.org/revolution/minicomputers/11/331) and [PDP-11](https://dave.cheney.net/2017/12/04/what-have-we-learned-from-the-pdp-11), and as affordable consoles for the first generation of _personal computers_ including the [Altair 8800](https://en.wikipedia.org/wiki/Altair_8800).
+Way before Wifi, before the [LAN](https://en.wikipedia.org/wiki/Local_area_network#History).
+The minis, and even the PCs, often let multiple users simultaneously work on the same computer!
+Increasingly, the larger or general-purpose computers became connected by networks too.

 #### Terminal